dungeon-masterRupesh/ML101/README.md

 # ML101
-This part and commit was done by Ununtu environment of Windows
+This part and commit was done by Ubuntu environment of Windows